 Karst Spring Trail Logistics

-- There is no camping or fires allowed in the area.
+Camping and fires are not allowed here.
 Instead, stay at one of these Kananaskis campgrounds.

 What to Bring Hiking Karst Spring

-One tip specific to the Karst Spring hike is to bring a jacket, even on a hot sunny day.
+One Karst Spring-specific tip: bring a jacket, even on a hot, sunny day.
 Once you turn onto the Karst Spring Trail you enter a dense, humid forest.
 It becomes a lot cooler there.
 We even saw snow on the ground in June!

 Dan Brewer, a life-long Alberta resident, calls Canmore home along with his wife and two kids.
 He is the co-owner of Travel Banff Canada, where he gets to share his passion for the Canadian Rocky Mountains.
 Dan, along with his family, love being outdoors doing one of the many activities they enjoy in the mountains: hiking, mountain biking, paddleboarding, skiing, snowshoeing and cross-country skiing.